scottbartell/blog/jekyll/_posts/2009-11-29-running-rails-local-development-with-nginx-postgres-and-passenger-with-homebrew.markdown

 That probably seemed a bit tedious, but now all you have to do is create a virtual host in Nginx, add it your your hosts file, and create your database.
 I really like developing locally like this.
 [Homebrew][] makes this entire process *very easy*.

 If you have any issues, feel free to [send me an email](mailto:sam@samsoff.es) and I'll see what I can do.
-(I really need to get comments going on here don't I)

 [Homebrew]: http://github.com/mxcl/homebrew
 [Nginx]: http://nginx.net